mannat4rakesh/WordPress/README.md

 To use the Wikipedia connector, you need:

-Studio - An instance of Mule Anypoint Studio.
+Mule Studio - An instance of Mule Anypoint Studio.

-To use a Wikipedia connector in your Mule application, Please add this connector project to your Mule studio and build it.
-We are working on it bring it as Maven dependency.
+To use a Wikipedia connector in your Mule application, Please add this connector project to your Mule studio and build it using install or update.
+We are working to bring it as Maven dependency.

 # Test Project